EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 **Notice**: A capture-replay flaw exists when the design of the software makes it possible for a malicious user to sniff network traffic and bypass authentication by replaying it to the server
 Utilize some sequence or time stamping functionality along with a checksum which takes this into account in order to ensure that messages can be parsed only once.
 (This rule will take effect in R1.0*)

+Test Steps:
+1. By snooping the authentication packet and try to replay it with same content should not be allowed to login and authentication must fail.

 1.12 Role based Access control.
 **Notice**: Role based access control must be defined and followed to access the resources in the system.
 Applicable for users as well as Applications.
 (This rule will take effect in R1.0*)

+Test Steps:
+1. Set Different user different privileges.
+2. Cross check only the privilaged users can access the resource.

 ## 2. Secure Transmission